 - Bay leaf

-- Cook onions in large skillet over medium heat.
+- Cook onions in a large skillet over medium heat.

 - When they turn golden brown, add wine, bay leaf, and peppercorns.

-- Bring to boil, reduce flame, let simmer for 15 minutes over low flame.
+- Bring to a boil, reduce flame, let simmer for 15 minutes over low flame.

-- Move onions to the side, cook tuna in the oil until they become brown on both sides.
+- Move the onions to the side.
+Cook tuna in the oil until they become brown on both sides.

-- Cook for few minutes until the fish flakes easily, then serve with the onions.
+- Cook for a few minutes until the fish flakes easily, then serve with the onions.

-Your breakfast cravings will become more fun with this high protein Indian breakfast.
-These hot pancakes are low in carb, high in fiber and proteins providing 6 grams of proteins per serving.
+These hot pancakes are low in carbs and high in fiber and proteins, providing 6 g of proteins per serving.

-- ½ tsp salt and baking soda, each
+- ½ teaspoon salt and baking soda, each

 - 3 eggs